Bring Brockton back to being the City of Champions!

 Join the Champion City Project – Brockton 2025 and help rebuild the City of Champions from the classroom out.

-The Champion City Platform
+The Champion City Project - Brockton 2025

 1. Raise the Bar on Academic Achievement